cloudflare/terraform-provider-cloudflare/docs/resources/total_tls.md

 ### Read-Only

 - `id` (String) Identifier
-- `validity_days` (Number) The validity period in days for the certificates ordered via Total TLS.
+- `validity_period` (Number) The validity period in days for the certificates ordered via Total TLS.

 ## Import